AnujSaha0111/GBM-Lobewise-Subregion-Modelling/README.md

 - **No clinical or genomic covariates.** Patient age, MGMT promoter methylation status, IDH mutation status, and extent of resection are known strong prognostic factors and are not incorporated.
 - **Survival is a complex endpoint.** Binarising at 12 months discards temporal information.
 A proportional-hazards or time-dependent modelling approach may be more appropriate.
 - **High feature redundancy.** The cross-modality same-subregion correlation is r ≈ 0.46 on average, with many pairs exceeding 0.90, reducing the effective dimensionality of the multimodal fusion.
-- **Moderate predictive performance.** The ROC-AUC of 0.562 on held-out data indicates limited clinical utility at the individual level.
+- **Moderate predictive performance.** The corrected SVM ROC-AUC of 0.632 on held-out data indicates limited clinical utility at the individual level.
+Even after leakage correction and SVM optimisation, predictive performance remains moderate, suggesting the current feature representation is the primary limitation.
+- **SVM interpretability.** Unlike tree-based models, RBF-kernel SVM does not provide native feature importance.
+Permutation importance is model-agnostic but computationally expensive and sensitive to correlated features, which are abundant in this dataset.

 ## 11. Future Work